 No one deserves to be humiliated in the crowd.

 Healing despair and recovering from stress, I give full credit to the mother earth.
 Just sinking myself into nature propels me out of my hopeless stage and regain my strength.
 I could now fathom the idea that I shall treat people around me with courtesy and compassion.
-Just as I invariably do it with calmness, perhaps.. in the hope that they will somehow get the message and respond to me, coworkers, customers, and work with respect.
+Just as I invariably do it with calmness, perhaps.. in the hope that they will somehow get the message and respond to their coworkers, customers, and work with respect.

 Until I had reconnected myself with the surrounding, I pulled out my laptop and started writing this post.
-Words flowed out of nowhere and as if they were waiting to be exposed.
-Now I can feel my breathing pattern resonating with the present moment…
+Words flowed out of nowhere as if they were waiting to be exposed.